 - (1) Who May Be Admitted.
 An attorney admitted to practice by the United States Supreme Court or the highest court in any state may become a member of the court's bar on a member's motion. - (2) Character.
-An applicant will be admitted to the bar if the court after being assured by a member or by the report of a committee appointed by the court is satisfied that the applicant: - (A) has good private and professional character; and - (B) is a member in good standing of the bar in every jurisdiction where the applicant is admitted to practice. - (3) Entry on Court's Records.
+An applicant will be admitted to the bar if the court is satisfied that the applicant: - (A) has good private and professional character; and - (B) is a member in good standing of the bar in every jurisdiction where the applicant is admitted to practice. - (3) Entry on Court's Records.
 The attorney's admission will be entered on the court's records and the court will issue a certificate to that effect only after the applicant: - (A) takes a prescribed oath or affirmation; - (B) certifies that he or she has read and will abide by: - (i) the Seventh Circuit Standards of Professional Conduct; and - (ii) the court's local rules; - (C) pays the required fees (law clerks to the court's judges are exempt from these fees); - (D) registers for electronic case filing; - (E) gives a current address; and - (F) agrees to notify the clerk promptly of any change in address.